Updated August 22, 2020

 In the past, I’ve had people come to me asking what their options are in terms of traveling abroad in a long-term way.

 I myself was one of those people a few years ago and my research on ways Americans can go abroad long-term led me to my teaching gig in Thailand when I graduated university.

-Whether you’re a recent graduate looking for a change of pace or you’re a young professional trying to plan your escape route in case Trump becomes president (post-edit: ugh), this guide will help you explore your options in terms of traveling and living abroad long-term.
+Whether you’re a recent graduate looking for a change of pace or you’re a young professional trying to plan your escape in case Trump becomes president again, this guide will help you explore your options in terms of traveling and living abroad long-term.